winscripter/Slnx/README.md

 Slnx uses the .NET 6.0 Runtime, but it works fine for preceding versions, including .NET 7.0, 8.0, and future releases.

 # Benchmarking
-Tested for SLNX 2.0 using `BenchmarkDotNet`, found in `./benchmark` folder.
+This is the benchmark for SLNX version 2.0, using `BenchmarkDotNet`.
+Benchmarks are found in the `./benchmark` folder.
 ### Read
 ```